leangjia/blender_docs/trunk/blender_docs/manual/editors/text_editor.rst

 .. _editors-text-run-script:

-Run Script (Play Icon)
+Run Script (play icon)
    Executes the text as a Python script :kbd:`Alt-P`.
 See `Template Menu`_.
-Script Node Update (Refresh Icon)
+Script Node Update (refresh icon)
-   When an `OSL-file <https://github.com/imageworks/OpenShadingLanguage>`__ is opened, this updates the :ref:`Shader Script Node <bpy.types.ShaderNodeScript>` with new options and sockets from the script.
+   When an `OSL-file <https://github.com/imageworks/OpenShadingLanguage>`__ is opened, this updates the :ref:`Shader Script <bpy.types.ShaderNodeScript>` node with new options and sockets from the script.